rzzzwilson/PixelVFO/Design.rst

 +---------+-------------------------------+

-The code handling the touchscreen interface will use the standard pins to read the touchscreen status, but the T_IRQ pin will be used to handle the pen going DOWN and UP in an interrupt routine.
+The code handling the touchscreen interface will use the standard pins to read the touchscreen status.
+The T_IRQ pin was thought to be useful to determine if the screen is being touched or not, but was found to have lots pf "bounce", so we aren't using it at the moment.
+This profoundly affects the remaining design below.

 The touchscreen code uses the SPI interface and the T_IRQ interrupt to create logical events.
 These events are held in a *VFOEvent* structure::